All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does semaglutide break the Ramadan fast?

-Most Islamic scholars agree that injections do not break the fast because they are not nutritive and do not enter through the digestive tract.
-However, opinions can vary.
+Most Islamic scholars agree that injections don't break the fast because they aren't nutritive and don't enter through the digestive tract.
+But opinions can vary.
 Consult your local religious authority if you have concerns.
 The injection can also be scheduled during non-fasting hours.

 Is semaglutide halal?

 Semaglutide is a synthetic peptide produced through recombinant DNA technology.
-It does not contain pork-derived ingredients.
-Novo Nordisk has confirmed that the manufacturing process does not use pork or other haram substances.
+It doesn't contain pork-derived ingredients.
+Novo Nordisk has confirmed that the manufacturing process doesn't use pork or other haram substances.

 Why is diabetes so common in Middle Eastern populations?